Mimer SQL has products both for 32-bit Linux systems and for 64-bit Linux systems.

 Generally when executing an ODBC application, a platform specific Mimer ODBC driver has to be installed on the client side.
 This driver can then access Mimer database servers on any platform.
 There is no need to install any special software on the server side in order to use ODBC.

-The main utility used when administering and managing a Mimer SQL database is the DbVisualizer Java based tool, which is provided within the delivered product package.
+The main utility used when administering and managing a Mimer SQL database is the DbVisualizer Java based tool, which is provided within the delivered product package (not with the headless product packages).

 Mimer SQL also includes command-line utilities for creating databases, load and unload of data, backups, interactive SQL statement execution, etc.